Embedding calculus and smooth structures: Formally smooth manifolds

-Thus, an object of $\MMfld^\r$ is a smooth manifold with a choice of metric, and a morphism is a fiberwise isometry covering a smooth embedding, together with a fiberwise homotopy through linear injections to the derivative of the embedding.
+Thus, an object of $\MMfld^\r$ is a smooth manifold with a choice of metric, and a morphism is a fibrewise isometry covering a smooth embedding, together with a fibrewise homotopy through linear injections to the derivative of the embedding.

 As the following result illustrates, the forgetful functor exhibits $\MMfld^\r$ as a proxy for $\MMfld^\s$.
 This proxy is easier to map out of.

 \begin{proposition} The forgetful functor $\MMfld^\r\to \MMfld^\s$ is essentially surjective and induces weak equivalences on mapping spaces. \end{proposition}